List of Saw characters: Marv Bozwick

 Marv "Boz" Bozwick is a homicide detective and friend of Detective Zeke Banks, he was one of the few officers who did not turn on Banks when he reported a fellow officer for corruption.
 At the start of the film, Bozwick pursues a mugger into a subway tunnel and is knocked out and placed into a trap by the Jigsaw copycat.
 He awakens balanced on a stool with his tongue in a vise, and a video recording of the killer accuses him of being corrupt and lying on the witness stand numerous times, resulting in false convictions.
 He is given the choice to either jump from the stool and sever his tongue, or remain suspended and be hit by the oncoming train.
 Bozwick is unable to escape in time and is killed when the train impacts him.
-Banks and William Schenk are the detectives first on the scene, with Banks later being led to Bozwick's severed tongue and badge.
+Banks and William Schenk are the detectives first on the scene, with Zeke later being led to Bozwick's severed tongue and badge.
 Bozwick is mentioned to be married with a young son.